PaulaHum/Data-Analytics-Salary-and-Pay-Equality-Insights/README.md

 <img width="781" alt="Screenshot 2024-09-27 at 11 51 19" src="https://github.com/user-attachments/assets/70ffc68e-394d-41b8-9833-9acbed0304f7">

-When looking at the number we can see that it is even **higher** than the overall standard deviation.
+When looking at the number we can see that **female's standard deviation is even higher** than the overall standard deviation.
 Well, that’s a surprise, I didn’t expect that.
 This means that women's salaries are spread out quite widely when we look at the overall distribution.
 These are not tighten to the average.
 We could expect some outliers here.

 In order to have a better picture, we need to check the same for men.

 <img width="748" alt="Screenshot 2024-09-18 at 11 27 56" src="https://github.com/user-attachments/assets/1f8bd5ae-12f3-47fd-89f2-a667521d2d58">

-These are a bit more grouped together but still, the male standard deviation is pretty big.
-There is no significant difference in standard deviation between men and women.
+These are a bit more grouped together but still, the male's standard deviation is pretty big. **There is no significant difference in standard deviation between men and women**.
 Such situation could mean that there is a large disparity between the lowest and highest salaries in both subgroups.

 <img width="715" alt="Screenshot 2024-09-18 at 11 44 04" src="https://github.com/user-attachments/assets/988291f5-5cd4-4e72-a145-fd2d25a6c921">